-- 8.6.5 The head of the internal audit function reports to the Board (or to any member who is not part of the management) or to the Audit Committee if one exists (or its Chair).
-In its reporting, the internal audit function should cover matters such as: - the function's annual or other periodic audit plan, detailing the proposed areas of audit focus; - any factors that may be adversely affecting the internal audit function's independence, objectivity or effectiveness; - material findings from audits or reviews conducted; and

-- the extent of management's compliance with agreed upon corrective or risk mitigating measures in response to identified control deficiencies, weaknesses or failures, compliance violations or other lapses. - 8.6.6 In addition to periodic reporting, the head of internal audit should be authorised to communicate directly, and meet periodically, with the head of the Audit Committee or the Chair of the Board without management present.
+- 8.7.5 The head of the internal audit function reports to the Board (or to any member who is not part of the management) or to the Audit Committee if one exists (or its Chair).
+In its reporting, the internal audit function should cover matters such as: - the function's annual or other periodic audit plan, detailing the proposed areas of audit focus, and any significant modifications to the audit plan; - any factors that may be adversely affecting the internal audit function's independence, objectivity or effectiveness; - · material findings from audits or reviews conducted; and - the extent of management's compliance with agreed upon corrective or risk mitigating measures in response to identified control deficiencies, weaknesses or failures, compliance violations or other lapses. - 8.7.6 In addition to periodic reporting, the head of internal audit should be authorised to communicate directly, and meet periodically, with the head of the Audit Committee or the Chair of the Board without management present.